multiscale/muscle3/docs/source/releasing.rst

 - Check the other languages too

 If the Python API docs are missing, then it's likely to be a dependency problem.
-Sphinx needs dependencies installed, and that's done differently by tox (which uses `setup.py`) and RTD (which uses `docs/requirements.txt`).
-If the latter is outdated, the Python API docs don't render because Sphinx fails to import the packages.
+Sphinx needs dependencies installed, and that's now done via tox so that the dependencies come from ``setup.py`` and local builds should match what RTD does, but it's still not the same process, so it's best to check.

 Check metadata
 --------------